 Tracking Too Many Metrics at Once

 Dashboard overload leads to analysis paralysis.
-Partners stop paying attention when they’re overwhelmed with data.
+Partners stop paying attention when performance metrics pile up and overwhelm them with data.
 Focus on a core set of KPIs that actually drive decisions—typically five to seven metrics rather than twenty.

 Reviewing Performance Data Too Infrequently